Military Police Corps (Israel): Lebanon 1978–2000

 The military police's mission in Operation Litani was to ensure order among the Arab civilian population in newly captured territory in Lebanon.
 The soldiers prevented looting, mainly between the Christian and Muslim populations, and rationed the sparse food supply.
 IDF troops were also guided by MPs in Lebanon, where Israeli forces were not present since 1949.
 A POW camp was erected in the Golan Heights, and roadblocks were set up on the Israel-Lebanon border and inside Lebanon to combat contraband.

 The military police was involved in various ways in Operation Peace for Galilee, although the bulk of its duties were according to standard procedure.
 The corps had ample time to prepare for the operation and very specific designations were made for it as a result of the lessons learned from the Yom Kippur War.
 For the first time, it met a friendly population in Lebanon, which often cooperated with the IDF – this created a need for MP presence to prevent the soldiers from making illegal dealings with the locals.
-Placing road signs was also a major issue, as for the first time a major city (Beirut) needed to be labeled, and enemy forces would certainly try to change the signs to mislead the IDF.
+Placing road signs was a major issue, as for the first time a major city, Beirut, needed to be labeled, and enemy forces would certainly try to change the signs to mislead the IDF.
 To counter this, Graffiti was used on the city buildings to indicate direction.

 Military police bases were built inside new IDF bases in Beirut, Sidon, Tyre and the Beqaa Valley.
 A permanent POW camp was built in Ansar, which operated until 1985.
 The base in Tyre suffered two explosions and MPs were killed in both – 12 in the first bombing on November 11, 1982, and several more on November 4, 1983.
 These events became known as the Tyre Catastrophes.

-Some of the standard duties of the corps in Lebanon during and after war was regulating Israeli travel in the country.
+Some of the standard duties of the corps in Lebanon during and after war, was regulating Israeli travel in the country.
 Many IDF soldiers sought to hike and vacation in Lebanon despite the dangers, and met with an agreeable local population that profited financially.
 MPs conducted patrols to prevent soldiers from going into dangerous areas, especially north of the security zone held by Israel.